Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 ((improve from below this))
+AQI is calculated based on the levels of the 5 major air pollutants

 From the EPA:
 "EPA calculates the AQI for five major air pollutants regulated by the Clean Air Act: